Published on 23/01/2020

 There are lots of good news stories when it comes to renewable energy, but there’s a long way to go before we’ll be living in a renewable energy world.

-There are several reasons for this; investment to improve technology, affordability, reliability and demand.
+There are several reasons for this; investment to improve technology, affordability, reliability and demand is required.
 You can read all about this in our article here.

 Geography will always play a big part in a country’s ability to generate renewable energy, so some countries will have to work harder than others to get to a 100% renewable position.
 In China’s case, demand is the biggest issue, in other countries governments need to do more to promote the importance of renewables and invest to make it possible.